Christina1281995/spatial_database_festival_backend/README.md

 ### To run this program

-1. Create a database called 'festival' in postgres.
+1. Create a database called 'festival' in postgres
-2. Download the three python files in '[src](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/src)' (if required, install any python modules).
+2. Download the three python files in the [src folder](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/src) (if required, install any python modules)
-3. Run main.py (then your connection to the database and all tables and data will automatically be added and you will be guided through the queries).
+3. Run main.py from your preferred IDE e.g. PyCharm

+Running 'main.py' takes care of your connection to the database, the setup of all tables, PostGIS extension, and data.

 ### Context